Made from recycled industrial artifacts from the the early 1960s, this is a truly unique fillable hourglass.

 Modern and timeless this acrylic and metal timer has clean lines and looks beautiful with any color sand you choose.
 Whether it's for your wedding sand ceremony or just a...

-Brand new!
 This acrylic and metal hourglass kit is simple and elegant and makes a great vessel for use on your big day!
-Two glass containers, ribbon to hold your...
+Two glass containers, ribbon to hold your globe in...